 Two are better than one, because they have a good return for their labor: If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.
 Ecclesiastes 4:9-10

-Look to the greatest example of all.
+Look to the greatest example of all in approaching friendship.